 1) If you have two partitions C and D, D partitions should be deleted to create unallocated space next to C drive.

 Make sure to take backup of your data on D before deleting it.

-2) If you have 80GB hard disk and full space allocated as C drive then extending feature will not work.
+2) If you have 80GB hard disk and the whole space allocated as C drive then this extending feature will not work.
 It requires empty space next on same physical hard disk.
-In this case we can use empty NTFS folder from different physical disk.
+In this case, we can use empty NTFS folder from different physical disk.

 Now, right click on C drive and select Extend volume.

-Add the available unallocated space in next screen.
+Add the available unallocated space in the next screen.
 You can adjust the space to merge with C drive.
-Here I selected entire unallocated space.
+Here I selected the entire unallocated space.

 After successfully merged the free space, here is the extended partition.

 Note: Once you allocated the entire physical hard disk to C drive and no more partitions available next to it then ‘Extent Volume’ will be disabled.
 You can’t extend C drive to other physical disks.